-Heat the oven to 350°F. Stir the soup, milk, soy sauce, black pepper, beans and 2/3 cup onions in a 1 1/2-quart casserole.
+Heat the oven to 350°F. Stir the soup, milk, soy sauce, beans and 2/3 cup onions in a 1 1/2-quart casserole.
 Season with salt and pepper.

-Bake at 350°F. for 25 minutes or until the bean mixture is hot and bubbling.
+Bake for 25 minutes or until hot.
 Stir the bean mixture.
-Sprinkle with the remaining onions.
+Sprinkle with the remaining 2/3 cup onions.

-Bake for 5 minutes or until the onions are golden brown.
+Bake for another 5 minutes or until the onions are golden brown.

 I love this recipe, but do not use canned green, usually frozen French style beans.
 Sometimes (quite often) I add cheese.
 My family love it.
 I make my own onion rings since French's onion rings are so expensive in Canada.